likhithsunny/AgenticRAG-Survey/README.md

    - Integrating text, image, audio, and video data for richer and more comprehensive outputs.
    - Handling the complexity of multimodal reasoning in real-time applications.

-6. **Developing Specialized Benchmarks**:
-   - The lack of standardized benchmarks for evaluating Agentic RAG systems across different domains.
-   - Designing benchmarks that account for multi-hop reasoning, contextual understanding, and ethical considerations.

 ---